 The approval of the subcutaneous formulation of abatacept was based on a double-blind, double-dummy, randomized trial demonstrating noninferiority to the intravenous formulation.
 The trial enrolled patients with rheumatoid arthritis that had an inadequate response to MTX.
-The proportion of patients achieving ACR 20 was not significantly different between the groups.
-The RAPID-1 and RAPID-2 studies compared certolizumab in combination with MTX to placebo plus MTX in adults with active rheumatoid arthritis despite MTX therapy.
-A significantly greater proportion of patients on certolizumab 400 mg plus MTX at weeks zero, two, and four then 200 mg or 400 mg every two weeks attained ACR 20, ACR

-50 and ACR 70 responses after 24 weeks compared to patients treated with placebo and MTX (P≤0.01).
-The response rates were sustained with active treatment over 52 weeks.
-73 The mTSS' were significantly lower with certolizumab in combination with MTX compared to MTX in combination with placebo. ^{73,74} Fleischmann et al evaluated certolizumab monotherapy compared to placebo in patients with active disease who had failed at least one prior DMARD trial.
+The proportion of patients achieving ACR 20 was not significantly different between the groups.77 The RAPID-1 and RAPID-2 studies compared certolizumab in combination with MTX to placebo plus MTX in adults with active rheumatoid arthritis despite MTX therapy.^{82,83} A significantly greater proportion of patients on certolizumab 400 mg plus MTX at weeks zero, two, and four then 200 mg or 400 mg every two weeks attained ACR 20, ACR 50 and ACR 70 responses after 24 weeks compared to patients treated with placebo and MTX (P≤0.01).
+The response rates were sustained with active treatment over 52 weeks.82 The mTSS' were significantly lower with certolizumab in combination with MTX compared to MTX in combination with placebo.^{82,83} Fleischmann et al evaluated certolizumab monotherapy compared to placebo in patients with active disease who had failed at least one prior DMARD trial.
 After 24 weeks, ACR 20 response rates were significantly greater with active treatment (45.5%) compared to placebo (9.3%; P<0.001).
-Significant improvements in secondary endpoints (ACR 50, ACR 70, individual ACR component scores, and patient reported outcomes) were also associated with certolizumab therapy. ^{75,76}
+Significant improvements in secondary endpoints (ACR 50, ACR 70, individual ACR component scores, and patient reported outcomes) were also associated with certolizumab therapy.84

-The FDA-approval of golimumab for rheumatoid arthritis was based on three multicenter, double-blind, randomized, controlled trials in 1,542 with moderate to severe active disease.
-A greater percentage of patients from all three trials treated with the combination of golimumab and MTX achieved ACR responses at week 14 and week 24 compared to patients treated with MTX alone.
-Moreover, the golimumab 50 mg groups demonstrated a greater improvement compared to the control groups in the change in mean Health Assessment Questionnaire Disability Index (HAQ-DI).
+The FDA-approval of subcutaneous formulation of golimumab for rheumatoid arthritis was based on three multicenter, double-blind, randomized, controlled trials in 1,542 patients with moderate to severe active disease.
+A greater percentage of patients from all three trials treated with the combination of golimumab and MTX achieved ACR responses at week 14 and week 24 compared to patients treated with MTX alone.87-89 Moreover, the golimumab 50 mg groups demonstrated a greater improvement compared to the control groups in the change in mean Health Assessment Questionnaire Disability Index (HAQ-DI).^{88,89} The FDA-approval of intravenous formulation of golimumab for rheumatoid arthritis was based on one multicenter, randomized, double-blind, controlled trial in 592 patients with moderate to severe active disease.
+In this trial, significantly higher proportion of patients achieved an ACR 20 response in the golimumab group compared to placebo, when both were added to background MTX therapy.91